Yuanyun-Yong/Help-Green-Our-Uni/README.md

 - Questions will be based on initiatives University of Auckland has started
 - Statistics/facts about waste, energy usage etc.
  - An add-on/expansion might be to cover University of Auckland

-Aim: To allow players to learn about environmental issues in a fun and engaging way.
-*/

-/*
-Another Storyline:
-- Factsheet of Auckland Uni could serve as base for questions
-- Based on Spaceshooter game
-- 2D
--
 - Questions "stored" within the asteroids:
  - Break one to get a question and find the answer
  - Answer would "come in" debris of the asteroid
  - Questions are based on facts on Auckland University

+Aim: To allow players to learn about environmental issues in a fun and engaging way.
  -
 */